Ways to save time and money with prior learning

-If you have completed a basic police, corrections, or probation & parole academy training, with a minimum of 400 hours of instruction, you may receive up to 12 credits toward the following courses, regardless of your major:
+If you have completed a basic police, corrections or probation and parole academy training with a minimum of 400 hours of instruction, you may receive up to 12 credits toward the following courses, regardless of your major:

 Portfolio assessment is a good option if you've acquired experience that may be equivalent to a college-level course, but is not necessarily covered by one of the certification or examination options already provided by the University.
 You might have gained experience from: